Skip to main content

 When should you buy an Envy?

 If you need a dedicated work laptop, get an Envy.
 The Envy laptop line has lightweight options if you need a portable machine for working on the go.
-Plus, it has the privacy features you need to keep your work and your information: Fingerprint readers, webcam shutters, microphone mute buttons, and even built-in privacy screens.
-Envy laptops also have a wider selection of productivity-friendly ports like Thunderbolt 4 and HDMI 2.0.
+Plus, it has the privacy features you need to keep your work and your information safe, including fingerprint readers, webcam shutters, microphone mute buttons, and even built-in privacy screens.
+Envy laptops also have a wider selection of productivity-friendly ports like Thunderbolt 4 and HDMI 2.1.

 When should you buy a Pavilion?

-You should opt for a Pavilion laptop if you want a general-purpose laptop, an entertainment laptop, or a gaming laptop.
-Basically, get a Pavilion if you plan to play as much as you work (or play more than you work, we’re not judging).
+You should opt for a Pavilion laptop if you want a general-purpose laptop, an entertainment laptop, or a budget laptop.

-Pavilion laptops are marketed and designed to either emphasize entertainment and gaming or balance those uses with some productivity as well.
+Pavilion laptops are marketed and designed to either emphasize entertainment or work.
 But generally speaking, productivity is kind of treated as an afterthought when it comes to Pavilion laptops, and it’s pretty obvious when you look at the included features and what they lack.
-There are a wide variety of display-resolution options, narrow-bezel displays, and dual speakers.
-Pavilions, however, don’t have very many models with fingerprint readers, an important security feature workstation laptops tend to have.
+There are a wide variety of display resolution options, narrow-bezel displays, and dual speakers.
+Pavilions, however, don’t have very many models with fingerprint readers, an important security feature that workstation laptops tend to have.
 And they also don’t have Thunderbolt ports, unlike their more work-friendly Envy counterparts.

-You should also consider getting a Pavilion laptop if you really need a lightweight machine because the Pavilion line has a collection dedicated to that as well: The Pavilion Aero.
-You can still get many of the same features as the other Pavilion laptops and do so without having to lug around a heavy machine.
-Aero laptops are less than 2.2 pounds.
+You should also consider getting a Pavilion laptop if you really need a lightweight machine because the Pavilion line has a collection dedicated to that as well: the Pavilion Aero.
+You can still get many of the same features found on the other Pavilion laptops and do so without having to lug around a heavy machine.
+Aero laptops weigh less than 2.2 pounds.

 How much can you expect to spend?